jlevy/kmd/README.md

   [Markdown auto-formatter](https://github.com/jlevy/kmd/blob/main/kmd/text_formatting/markdown_normalization.py),
   so text documents are saved in a normalized form that can be diffed consistently

-- A bunch of little utilities for making all this easier, including
+- A bunch of other small utilities for making all this easier, including

-  - parsing text docs into sentences and paragraphs
+  - parsing and representing text docs as sentences, paragraphs, or chunks of text

   - diffing words and tokens and filtering diffs to control what changes LLMs make to text

-  - tools for detecting file types and naming files in a clear way
+  - tools for detecting file types and automatic, readable file naming conventions

-  - media handling of videos and audio, including downloading and translating videos
+  - media handling of videos and audio, including downloading and transcribing videos

 ## Running the Kmd Shell